waterholeforum/docs/internationalization.md

 If you're developing an [extension](./distribution.md), or if your forum is multi-lingual, you should take advantage of Waterhole's internationalization capabilities.

 Fluent is a fully-featured localization system for natural-sounding translations.
 Read the [Fluent Syntax Guide](https://projectfluent.org/fluent/guide/) to learn more about syntax and its benefits.
+See also [Good Practices for Developers](https://github.com/projectfluent/fluent/wiki/Good-Practices-for-Developers).

 Waterhole uses the [`laravel-fluent` package](https://github.com/jrmajor/laravel-fluent) to replace the default Laravel translator with one that supports loading translations from `.ftl` files.